OUInsider - Keys to the game, matchups to watch against TCU

 Keys to the game, matchups to watch against TCU

-The No. 13-ranked Oklahoma Sooners takes on TCU (11-3) in Fort Worth, Texas on Wednesday (8 p.m.
+The No. 9-ranked Oklahoma Sooners takes on TCU (11-3) in Fort Worth, Texas on Wednesday (8 p.m.
 ESPN2), marking their first true road test of the season.

 The Horned Frogs have suffered defeats at the hands of Clemson, Nevada and, most recently, Kansas.
 In their recent matchup against the Jayhawks at Allen Fieldhouse, TCU put up a formidable fight, taking the game down to the final seconds.
 This impressive performance was fueled by a stellar 24-point contribution from Trevian Tennyson and a noteworthy 20-point display from Emanuel Miller.